-The whole of the building has been constructed to sit above the predicted flood plain, which means that it is not in any threat of flooding.
+The building has been constructed to sit above the predicted flood plain, which means that it is not in any threat of flooding into the building.
 An additional protective feature has also been put into place, which sees the building surrounded by basin like areas that are specially designed to absorb any water that enters them.
 This means that water entering the basin, either as heavy rainfall or as floodwater, is drawn into the ground and away from the building.

 The Hive has improved the flood capacity of the area:

 The construction of The Hive has actually improved the flood capacity of the area surrounding it, as it now features a greater expanse of soft surfaces.
 By replacing hard surfaces such as tarmac with landscaped areas of grass, the opportunity for water absorption is increased.
 So rest assured, our lovely new building is perfectly safe and protected from those rising river levels!

 Since the article was written we have had two exceptional floods, including 2020.
 In each case the flooding has come up to The Hive to the flood level but we have stayed open.
 The soft landscaping has acted as planned and absorbed some of the flood water, becoming a mini moat.

 Each time Worcester floods get people ask us about the archives, concerned in case they are flooded.
 We are pleased to say they are fine and are perfectly safe and dry in the archive strongrooms.
 We’ve continued to open as normal, although advising people to check before travelling and ensure they can get to us safely.